Grant Programs Overview

 Support for wounded veterans

 The Wounded War Veterans Grant Program seeks to provide funding for programs that serve the needs of our wounded war veterans.
-This grant supports a nonprofit agency located in Southwest Missouri which provides programming to support wounded war veterans.
-Equipment, programming, or training to assist in supporting these individuals are eligible for application.
-This grant will provide $2,000 to one agency in summer 2021.
+This grant supports a nonprofit agency located in southwest Missouri which provides programming to support wounded war veterans.
+Equipment, programming or training to assist in supporting these individuals are eligible for application.
+This grant will provide $2,000 to one agency annually.

 The Smith Atwell Girls Recreational Grant Program